 There are some stunning places to visit in the UK and you might be surprised at the options if you’ve only ever considered abroad to be a holiday.
 From the Lake and Peak District to stunning areas on the highlands, The Cotswolds, or right down to Devon or the ever-popular Cornwall, the UK has some stunning honeymoon locations.

 No matter where or when you get married, wedding insurance is a good plan.
 You never know what will happen in the future (2020 is certainly an example of that, not that Pandemic cover tends to be A Thing) so put something in place to cover the costs, should the unexpected happen.

 Make sure you know what you’re covered for and ask if you’re unsure.
 With ‘acts of God’ not always being covered, you might want to shop around and find insurance that suits your UK wedding should floods or heavy winds turn your dream day into a bit of a nightmare.

 Have a marquee wedding or hiring the local village hall for the day?
-Make sure you get the right catering hire equipment organised so that the food and drinks can be prepared, served, seated, and enjoyed.
+Make sure you get the right wedding equipment hire organised so that the food and drinks can be prepared, served, seated, and enjoyed.